Effective Date: February 23, 2010

 (b) NASA medical quality assurance records may not be made available to any person, except in those cases described in sections 3.2 and 3.3, under the "Freedom of Information Act" (Section 552) and the "Privacy Act" (Section 552a) of Title 5, United States Code.

 (c) Medical records created by or for NASA shall be retained in accordance with NASA Records Retention Schedule.

 This NPD is applicable to NASA Headquarters (HQ) and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This NPD also applies to the Jet Propulsion Laboratory (JPL), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.
+This NPD also applies to the Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center, other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.

 b.
 29 U.S.C.
 668, Section 19 of the Occupational Safety and Health Act of 1970, as amended, Programs of Federal Agencies.